junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 6. Hib (for Haemophilus influenza type b, which is a germ that causes meningitis and pneumonia in young children).
 Generally this vaccine is given in a series of 3 injections together with the first 3 DPT injections.

 7. Td or TT (Tetanus toxoid), for tetanus (lockjaw) for adults and children over 12 years old.
 Throughout the world, tetanus vaccination is recommended with 1 injection every 10 years.
 In some countries a Td injection is given between 9 and 11 years of age (5 years after the last DPT vaccination), and then every 10 years.
-Pregnant women should be vaccinated during each pregnancy so that their babies will be protected against tetanus of the newborn (see p.
-182 and 250).
+Pregnant women should be vaccinated during each pregnancy so that their babies will be protected against tetanus of the newborn (see [page 182](#page-182) and [page 250](#page-250)).

 8. Rotavirus.
 Give the oral vaccine 2 or 3 times (depending on the manufacturer) at 2 months, 4 months, and (if needed) 6 months old.
 It prevents this diarrhea disease, a leading cause of death for young children.